abraham-serafino/nobs/README.md

 ## Node Bootstrap (No.BS)

-Isomorphic ES6 build & package management with auto-refresh, and support for socket-based, isomorphic data models.
+Quickly generate fullstack ESNext apps with support for browser-autorefresh and Websocket-based APIs.

 ### Usage